Why Cash Envelopes?

 The best idea is to keep your envelopes in a folder, file or planner in a secure location and remove cash for specific purchases as you need it.
 You definitely don’t want to carry all of it with you, all the time.

-Not sure where to start to organise your budget?
+Not sure where to start to organize your budget?

 If you’re not sure where cash envelopes might fit into your budgeting strategy, we have some articles that are bound to help.